TheJessieKirk/jam_fallout_3/JXPMutfruitTrees/JXPMutfruitTrees Readme.txt

                                 3. GAME CHANGES

     This mod adds mutfruit trees to various Wasteland settlements.
+They are usually owned by the people of those settlements, so think twice before you go scrumping if you're a good character.

     Trees can be found in Big Town, Canterbury Commons, Grayditch, Gurdershade, Megaton and The Republic of Dave.